 Washington Nanofabrication Facility

-WNF is located in Fluke Hall, a short drive or ten-minute walk from the NanoES building.
+WNF is located in Fluke Hall, a ten-minute walk from the NanoES building.

 For more information on the Washington Nanofabrication Facility and the planning process, contact email@example.com.